yixiuliu-site/yixiuliu-site.github.io/_projects/GO-OUT.md

 ---
-title: "Getting Older adults OUTdoots (GO-OUT)"
+title: "Getting Older adults OUTdoors (GO-OUT)"
 collection: projects
-# type: "Final Project"
+type: "Research assistant/data analyst"
 permalink: /projects/GO-OUT
 venue: "Under supervision of Dr. Ruth Barclay"
 date: 2021-01-01
 location: "College of Rehabilitaion Sciences, University of Manitoba"
 ---

-The Getting Older adults OUTdoots (GO-OUT) is a randomized controlled trial to evaluate the effect of a theory-based and task-oriented outdoor walking program for older adults with difficulties walking outdoors.
+The Getting Older adults OUTdoors (GO-OUT) is a randomized controlled trial to evaluate the effect of a theory-based and task-oriented outdoor walking program for older adults with difficulties walking outdoors.
 It collected data at four time points (baseline, 3, 5.5, and 12 months) on about 200 participants since 2018.
 More details can be found in the [Clinical Trials official website](https://clinicaltrials.gov/ct2/show/NCT03292510).

 ### Purposes ###
 The purposes of this project are using the data from the CLSA to: a) develop a model adapted from the conceptual framework of the GOOUT intervention [(Salbach et al. (2019))](https://bmjopen.bmj.com/content/9/4/e029393), b) explore the complex relationship among individual characteristics and environmental characteristics and outdoor walking in older adults with outdoor walking difficulties.